twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

   - `select_attributes` an array of additional wrap-up form elements that are rendered as a [Select dropdown](https://paste.twilio.design/components/select) with Options to allow the user to pick a value from a list.
   - `multi_select_group` a single object to render a Group of Checkboxes to allow for multi-select

-- `per_queue` - allows you to set different configurations for tasks from the provided queue SID(s)
+- `per_queue` - allows you to set different configurations for tasks from the provided queue name(s)
-  - `require_disposition` - require the agent to select a disposition to complete tasks from this queue SID
+  - `require_disposition` - require the agent to select a disposition to complete tasks from this queue.
-  - `dispositions` - dispositions that are only listed for tasks from this queue SID
+  - `dispositions` - dispositions that are only listed for tasks from this queue.
-  - `text_attributes` - additional Text Attributes only for this queue
+  - `text_attributes` - additional Text Attributes only for this queue.
-  - `select_attributes` - additional Select Attributes only for this queue
+  - `select_attributes` - additional Select Attributes only for this queue.
-  - `multi_select_group` an additional Group of Checkboxes to allow for selecting multiple values
+  - `multi_select_group` an additional Group of [Checkboxes](https://paste.twilio.design/components/checkbox) to allow for selecting multiple values.

-Each entry in a `text_attributes` array should looks like this with a `form_label` and [`conversation_attribute`](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) to use for storing the data.
+Each entry in a `text_attributes` array should have a `form_label` and [`conversation_attribute`](https://www.twilio.com/docs/flex/developer/insights/enhance-integration) to use for storing the data.
 The `required` property is optional.
 When provided with `required: true`, the Disposition form will enforce that the user enters a value.

 ```       {
             "form_label": "Case Number",